 Yes.
 Please email HERE

 What will happen to PSU meeting records:

-All records (barring those which raise significant patient safety concerns) of meeting with case managers will be confidential and only shared as agreed with the trainee.
+All records (barring those which raise significant patient safety concerns) of meeting with a Trainee Support Coach will be confidential and only shared as agreed with the trainee.
 It would be hoped that in most cases trainees would see the benefit of sharing issues they are facing with the wider training management team.
 If the trainee wishes to keep any details of their case confidential (barring those which raise significant patient safety concerns) then that information will be kept, separate to training record, in a confidential folder accessible only to the PSU team.

 What about trainees needing support who do not meet level 3 support need criteria:

 Support for trainees in this situation is still very important but they would not normally be referred to the PSU.
 Local training teams will continue to offer support as before and can discuss cases with regional Associate Postgraduate Deans who are there to support local teams.

 Local Performance Review Groups will be expected to follow nationally agreed processes to ensure consistency of approach with trainees requiring lower degrees of support.

 This page was last updated on: 10.03.2020 at 16.01